 I worriedly looked around to see if anybody had witnessed all this.
 It was already getting dark, and the streetlights had started to turn on, but luckily, none worked here—on this shitty street.
 Despite that, the fact didn’t make me feel better.

-After that, I sighed grimly and tried to focus on all the unfortunate events that were soon to follow.
-The situation was completely out of our control now!
+After that, I took a deep breath and tried to focus on all the unfortunate events that were about to follow.
+The situation was entirely out of our control now.
 My mind quickly went through the possibilities, and they weren’t good.
 They mostly gravitated toward a dozen police cruisers swooping in from the neighboring streets and half of China’s population gathering to watch the murder show.
 None of it happened, though—at least not immediately.
 Instead, the street remained empty and quiet for now, and there wasn’t even a stray cat around to meow at the bellhop’s death.

 “Think about it for just a moment!”
 I heard Lara’s voice next to me, trying to soothe my unspoken fears.
-“This is the only speedy way to dispose of a dead body in your hotel room!
-You obviously can’t drag him down from the fifth floor or stuff him in an air duct or something.
+“This is the only speedy way to dispose of a dead body in your hotel room.
+You can’t just drag him down from the fifth floor or stuff him in an air duct or something.
 You can’t use the elevator either because it opens in the lobby.
 But this way, you quickly solve your first and most urgent problem—taking the corpse outside unnoticed.
-The rest you can handle on the fly!”
+The rest you can handle on the fly.”

-And after saying it, she carelessly moved her left foot over the balcony railing with the clear intention of getting down to the street via the fire escape.
-I didn’t have the slightest idea what exactly she wanted to “tackle on the fly”, but since I neither had the strength nor the will to ask her, I just watched her impassively.
-After a second, she transferred her other leg over the railing too, and as she held on to the bars, her ass hung in the air for a moment before she moved on to the fire escape.
-And that was actually as far as she went!
-Right in the next second, like in a horrible nightmare, we heard a car engine roaring—two of them, in fact—and then a very disturbing stream of light hit Lara’s sticking butt.
-The unexpected change in our situation instantly revived all my fears from before.
+After saying it, she carelessly moved her left foot over the balcony railing with the clear intention of getting down to the street via the fire escape.
+I didn’t have the slightest idea what exactly she wanted to “tackle on the fly,” but since I neither had the strength nor the will to ask her, I just watched her impassively.
+After a second, she transferred her other leg over the railing, and as she held on to the bars, her ass hung in the air for a moment before she moved on to the fire escape.
+And that was actually as far as she went.
+Right in the next second, like in a horrible nightmare, we heard a car engine roaring—two engines, in fact—and then a very disturbing stream of light hit Lara’s sticking butt.
+The unexpected change in the situation instantly revived all my fears from before.

-I froze onto the balcony, horrified and with my hair standing up.
-Lara froze too and stared at the light just like a dazzled animal on a highway.
-As I watched her, for a brief moment, I cowardly wanted to hide behind her before someone had the chance to recognize me.
-Nevertheless, I managed to preserve my dignity and stop myself from doing it, but when I turned my eyes to the light, I shuddered unpleasantly and immediately felt the same impulse again.
+I froze on the balcony, horrified, with my hair standing up.
+Lara also froze and stared at the light like a dazzled animal on a highway.
+As I watched her there, I cowardly wanted to hide behind her before someone had the chance to recognize me.
+Nevertheless, I managed to preserve my dignity and stop myself from doing it, but after I turned my eyes to the light, I shuddered unpleasantly and immediately felt the same impulse again.

 There was a police squad car down there, not far from our hotel!
 It was just turning around the corner to go into our street when a garbage truck from the opposite direction tried to do the same and cut in front of it.
 “What kind of shitty lack is that?”
 I immediately panicked when I saw them.
 “Once in our lives, we would decide to throw away a dead body from our balcony, and the cops would be right there in the next fucking second!”